armin-fx/BandedScad/doc/math_function.md

 #### zero_newton_auto [^][contents]
 [zero_newton_auto]: #zero_newton_auto-
-Find zero of a function with Newton's method.\
+Find zero of a function with Newton's method.
 Specialized version of [`zero_newton()`][zero_newton] where the first derivation of `fn` will calculated with function `derivation (fn)`.

+_Arguments:_
 ```OpenSCAD
 zero_newton_auto (fn, x, deviation, iteration)
 ```

 #### zero_halley [^][contents]
 [zero_halley]: #zero_halley-
-Find zero of a function with Halleys's method.\
+Find zero of a function with Halleys's method.
 This needs the first and the second derivation of function `fn`.
 This method is motivated by unbend the function `fn` around position `x`
 with: `g(x) = fn(x) / sqrt(abs(fn_d(x)))`.

+_Arguments:_
 ```OpenSCAD
 zero_halley (fn, fn_d, fn_dd, x, deviation, iteration)
 ```